 The cloning process is referred to as being “asexual” as the cloned plant is grown from rooted cuttings from the mother plant.
 To clone the cannabis plant, growers should choose a mother plant that’s less than two months old for the greatest chances of success.

-For busy producers in quest of quality harvest and high yields with little effort, cloning their best performing cultivars present them with a myriad of benefits:
+For busy producers in quest of quality harvest and high yields with little effort, cloning their best-performing cultivars present them with a myriad of benefits:

-Speed: each clone has the same age as their parents, meaning they grow much quicker in comparison to their seeded counterparts.
+Speed: each clone has the same age as its parents, meaning they grow much quicker in comparison to their seeded counterparts.
 On top of it, cloned plants can grow faster for the first weeks.

 Quality: Cannabis producers should respect the dosage of 10% less nitrogen before cutting the plants during the first weeks to permit sustainable growth.
-Producers can cut the desired leaves from the mother and grow them to get the clones with the same quality.
+Producers can cut the desired leaves from the mother and grow them to get clones with the same quality.

 Inexpensive: cloning cannabis is a super cost-effective method compared to traditional ways of growing and harvesting cannabis.
 The process is fast and cheap — meaning producers can focus on growing their desired plants from the mother source and replicate them with clones.